dedis/cothority/conode/CLI.md

 go get -u github.com/dedis/cothority/conode
 ```

+*Experimental vgo support:* If you want a build which uses precisely
+the same versions of all dependencies as the developers used, [install
+vgo](https://github.com/golang/vgo).
+If vgo is found in
+$GOPATH/bin/vgo, it will be used for building in preference to the
+normal Go build tool.

 ## Configuration

 To configure your conode you need to *open two consecutive ports* (e.g., 6879 and 6880) on your machine, then execute